Swethamahalakshmisk/sign_language_predection/README.md

 The CNN model consists of the following layers:

 Convolutional Layer: Extracts features from images.

 MaxPooling: Reduces spatial dimensions and controls overfitting.

 Flatten: Converts the 3D feature maps into 1D for dense layers.

 Dense Layer: Performs classification with softmax activation for 26 output classes.

-Training and Evaluation
-The model is trained over 5 epochs using categorical cross-entropy as the loss function and Adam optimizer.
+Training and Evaluation:The model is trained over 5 epochs using categorical cross-entropy as the loss function and Adam optimizer.
 After training, the model’s accuracy is evaluated on the test set.

 Visualizations